 Take a tour of the significant cultural and religious landmarks of Kathmandu, starting with a visit to one of the holiest Hindu temples in the world - Pashupatinath, dedicated to one of the trinity Gods in Hindu pantheon.
 Meet the saffron clad, dreadlock sporting ascetics who readily pose for photos for little alms.
 Witness the Hindu cremation on one of the funeral pyres on the other side of the Bagmati River.

 Bodhnath is a short distance away, located in the heart of the Tibetan community, Bodhnath's stupa is the largest in Nepal, and the area is a maze of restaurants and workshops.
 Later, climb to the 'monkey temple' of Swayambhunath.
 Situated on a hill top, the instantly recognisable stupa, with its Buddha eyes, attracts a steady stream of pilgrims, and the views out over the valley are superb.
 The guided tour now takes us through the heart of the old city to Durbar Square, home to the palace of the Kumari Devi, who is considered to be a living goddess.
-We conclude the tour walking through the old market areas of Indrachowk and Asan to the KEEP office.
+We conclude the tour walking through the old market areas of Indrachowk and Asan.

 KEEP (Kathmandu Environmental Education Project) is a non-profit, non-governmental organisation that aims to minimise the negative influences of tourism by advocating and promoting 'minimum impact' trekking.
 Its aims are both to provide impartial and independent information to travellers, and to ensure the future ecological and cultural prosperity of Nepal through positive-impact tourism and outreach project work.
 At the organisation's Information Centre we will get practical advice about conservation and trekking.

-- Kathmandu - Visit to KEEP
+- Kathmandu - Visit by KEEP

 - Kathmandu - Guided city tour